-relationship between human action and the values of a democratic society; • the formation of intellectual mechanisms to prevent any form of nationalism, the formation of stereotypes and xenophobia;
+relationship Ordering on

+between human chronological

+action and criteria the

+the values of historical facts /

+a democratic processors

+society; pro sassassing

+• the formation • Identifying

+of intellectual the temporal

+mechanisms to differences

+prevent any form between

+of nationalism, historical events

-to stimulate the assumption of multiculturalism and multiperspectivity;
+the formation of and processes

-to be a real support for the other disciplines and to take over elements related to the analysis of the institutions, to the evolution of the political systems, to the wider issue of democratic citizenship.
-Ordering on chronological criteria the historical facts / processors.

-Identifying the temporal differences between historical events and processes
+and processes

+stereotypes and La antion in

+xenophobia; • Location in

+time and space

+• to stimulate the of historical

-Location in time and space of historical facts and / or processes
+assumption of facts and / or

+multiculturalism processes

+and multiper-

+spectivity; • Use of

+specialized terms

-• Use of specialized terms in describing a historical event / process
+• to be a real in describing a

-•Relating an event, historical process, using information from historical sources.
+support for the historical event /

+other disciplines process

+and to take over

+elements related Relating

+to the analysis of an event,

+the institutions, historical

+to the evolution process, using

+of the political information

+systems, to the from historical

+wider issue of sources.

+democratic citi-

+zenship.
+Assumption of

-• Assumption of roles in working groups
+20110111171 roles in working

+groups

+groups

+Descripti

+on of the role of

+some

+personalities in

+•

+the unfolding of

+some historical

+events

-•Description of the role of some personalities in the unfolding of some historical events Are there any methods described in the curricula which allowed the use of gamification in teaching history (ex. test, quiz, exam, a project)?
+Are there any methods described in the curricula which allowed the use of gamification in teaching history (ex. test, quiz, exam, a project)?